 Altogether, it amounts to 197 pebbles.
 Other Werkdorpers have also died, also former pupils, but to trace them all would have been too far.
 Moreover, the list in the hall and the stones outside have a logical connection.

 The design was based first and foremost on the existing column.
 This monument, which tells the history of the working village, was erected at the initiative of the municipality of Wieringermeer, especially of Mayor Knorr in cooperation with a committee of survivors.
 Former residents Gert Laske and Paul Schwarzschild unveiled this plaque on November 9, 1989.
 The idea of a semicircle was beautifully shaped by Mr. A.C.M.
 Hoogenbosch.
-First of all, it has something bourgeois about it, but more than that: it is a reference to the residential barracks that stood in a semicircle behind the community center.
+First of all, it has something protective about it, but more than that: it is a reference to the residential barracks that stood in a semicircle behind the community center.